ImageMakerFoundation/ImageMaker/README.txt

    The bar on the bottom shows you the mining progress.
    You will get .imnft token file in the end.
    It should be in the same directory as IMMiner.
+   You can pause mining by copying already found proofs in the text area, then click 'Show Counter',
+     save row iteration counter value along with the proofs somewhere.
+   Then, when you want to continue mining from the previous point, load the image, paste the saved proofs,
+     click 'Mine' and paste saved iteration counter, and the mining process will continue from the previous point.

    Remember: The more non-black pixels your image has,
                the more difficult it is to mine your NFT.